AdamBoley/Viscosity-Calculator/README.md

 # **Scope**

-The scope of this project is to automate as much as possible all of the calculations involved in the ASTM D445 and IP 71 kinematic viscosity methods - determinability, repeatability, reproducibility, calibration and recalibration.
+The scope of this project is to automate as much as possible all of the calculations involved in the ASTM industry standard test method D445 - determinability, repeatability, reproducibility, viscometer calibration and viscometer recalibration.
 All the user should have to do is input the required data - tun-times, constants, viscosities, etc. The tool will then use a series of functions to perform all of the calculations, display the results of these calculations and then display a final message indicating the output - whether two results are determinable, whether a viscometer passes a calibration check, etc. Since it is common for commercial scientists to use their personal smartphones in their laboratories for their calculator apps, this tool should be fully useable and responsive on a smartphone.

 # **Audience**

 This tool is designed wholly for professional scientists in commercial petrochemical laboratories who perform kinematic viscosity tests.
 I stress that it is conceived of as a tool rather than an interactive website.
 As it is designed for work purposes, styling is minimal, with the main positive aspects of the User Experience delivered via the logic and calculations.

-More specifically, the tool is designed for use by myself and my colleagues at Intertek.
+More specifically, the tool is designed for use by myself and my colleagues at Intertek for automating the calculations involved in viscosity tests.

 # **User stories**